 Have you ever wanted to learn cartooning ?
 We will be covering basic history, giving examples of different cartoon styles over the years.
 We will be cartooning basic object, vehicles, people and animals to teach exaggeration.
 Then I can demonstrate caricatures with all the kids and give them a try at each other.
 The course will finish with a comic strip assignment after a brief history example to cover sequential illustration and story telling.

-The students will learn the basic principles used in creating a sketch.
+The students will learn the basic principles of Sketching.
 Principles include, shape, form, line, value, color, space, composition, emphasis, rhythm, and exaggeration, balance, proportion, Harmony, Variety, and texture.
-All classes will consist of a brief lecture in class followed by sketches done outside the classroom.
-We will stay close together as a class while students are encouraged to sketch what interests them the most.
-An illustration is a decoration, interpretation or visual explanation of a text, concept or process, designed for integration in published media, such as posters, flyers, magazines, books, teaching materials, animations, video games and films.
+All classes will consist of a brief lecture in class followed by sketches.

 Students will learn how to create appealing, charismatic different characters through a variety of stylistic drawing techniques using paper and pencil.
 We will be cover aspects that go into designing characters for animation.
 Also explore how to shape language as it relates to the characters personality.